Dice-k5599/CS35L_Final_Project/README.md

 - Feature 1: Robust authentication that can help users sign up/sign in with either email or google.
 They can also reset password and verify their email.
 - Feature 2: Class Selector that updates Firestore whenever a class is selected.
 - Feature 3: Notify the user which class to prioritize depending on their current completed courses and their done prerequisites.
 - Feature 4:
-- Feature 5:
-- Feature 6:
+- Feature 5: Upload and download client file to back-end.
+File persists in firebase and user is able to retrieve them.
+- Feature 6: See information about a class when a class card is clicked (course title, units, description)
+- Feature 7: Meaningful search through server-side data: User is able to search and filter courses on the course selection page.

 ## Technologies